 How cool would it be to preview the test-day experience?
 Students taking the LSAT a second time around know what to expect at the testing center, and that can lead them to feel more calm and centered during the exam.

-Well, if you’re planning to take the September 2019 LSAT (or any test after that), you can use the July LSAT as a preview—and a free preview at that!
+Well, if you’re planning to take the exam anytime between October 2019 and April 2020, you can use the July LSAT as a free preview.
 Even if you’re not fully prepared in July, go!
 Take the test as a dry run.
 If you don’t like your score when it comes out in August, cancel it and register for an upcoming exam for free.
 Registration for the October exam doesn’t close until September 10.

 Is that kind of a pain?
 Sure.
 But we think the value of the preview outweighs that pain (and the extra $190 you’ll spend registering for both exams).
-This is especially true if you’re lucky enough to get a digital LSAT in July, you’ll get the added benefit of experience with the digital testing platform.
-And if you’re extra extra lucky, you might even nail a score worth keeping.
+This is especially true if you’re lucky enough to get a digital LSAT in July.
+In that case, you’ll get the added benefit of experience with the digital testing platform.
+And if you’re extra extra lucky, you might even nail a score worth keeping in July.
 Hey…it could happen…and you won’t know unless you try!